hidecode221b/xps-excel-macro/README.md

 MS Excel is a default standard spreadsheet-based software to inspect the numerical and visualised data in various fields of work everyday, because relational formulation among cells in spreadsheet and Solver non-linear optimisation function in Excel add-in robustly handle scientific and engineering data as well as financial and accounting data.
 In addition, the visual basic applications (VBA) code streamlines the standard data analysis process without elaborate copy and paste actions on the spreadsheet.
 Even though the optimisation performance and numerical accuracy are quite limited in the big data analysis, our Excel VBA code makes your data analysis simplified for your preliminary XPS and XAS experience on your own PC at experimental site.
 Ii is also noted that Excel is popular for data analysis purpose because it is based on graphical user interface.
 R is a free software included with robust analytical and statistical functions, but it is CUI-based software.
 To promote the academic and industrial research projects, the data will be shared with users and collaborators during or after the experiment to discuss the data quality and necessity for the further experiment.
 Post-processed Excel data file is easily distributed without any script code attached, because all relational formulations are kept in the spreadsheet.
 In this report, we present the detailed function of our Excel VBA code optimised for soft x-ray based XPS and XAS.

 ##Introduction
 Ctrl+Q is a powerful code for XPS data analysis based on the Microsoft Excel VBA and solver function.
 Ctrl+Q has useful functions for energy and intensity calibration, spectral normalisation, peak identification, spectral comparison, background subtraction, peak fitting, and export the summary of fitting results.
-The code has been developed at the BL3.2Ua in the Siam Photon Laboratory, and optimised for ascii text data from the LabVIEW-based CLAM2 DAQ software.
-However, any data formatted in the Excel can be analysed by using the code.
+The code has been developed and optimized at the BL3.2Ua in the Siam Photon Laboratory.
+Any spectral data formatted in the Excel spreadsheet can be analysed by using the code.
 Various peak shape can be used in the fitting with a number of background functions.
 The SR-based XPS can vary the photon energy to increase the spectral intensity in a way that the photoionisation cross section increases as the photon energy decreases.
 The Excel XPS package includes the core level binding energy, chemical shifts for main peaks, and atomic sensitivity factor for each level based on the XPS standard reference used with AlKa anode.
 The photon energy dependent atomic sensitivity factor is calculated with photoionisation cross section, which also includes in the package.
 Auger electron energies are listed from the XPS AlKa spectral database to identify the Auger peaks.
 These database are used for XAS analysis in the soft x-ray energy range as well.

 ##Installation
 The code is based on the VBA, and installed in the VBE as a Personal Workbook Macro with shortcut key assignment.
 Solver function also needs to be installed in Excel as a default add-in and registered in the VBE for curve fit procedure.
 Run the code "CLAM2" from the Macro menu or assign the shortcut key "Ctrl" & "q" to run the "CLAM2" from the Option of Macro menu.

 ##Data loading
-Any data opened in the Excel spreadsheet can be analysed in the code.
+Any data formatted in the Excel spreadsheet can be analysed in the code as follows.
 The energy and intensity data in the spreadsheet are prepared in the two columns started from A2 and B2 cells.
 “KE/eV” at the A1 cell in the same sheet makes the first column as the kinetic energy scale.
 "BE/eV" at the A1 cell is recognized as the binding energy to the first column data, "PE/eV" at the A1 cell the photon energy, and "ME/eV" for any other purposes.
 The workbook must be saved as a name represent for a spectrum data, and then run the code.
 The code makes several sheets additional to the original sheet named after the workbook filename such as Graph_*filename* and Fit_*filename*.

 ##Comparing data
 You can compare the data with another data both analyzed in the code.
 Open the Excel file analyzed in this code and type "comp" in the D1 cell, and then run the code.
 Choose the Excel files to be compared.
 You can also add the data one after another to type "comp" in the cell like G1, J1, and so on.

 ##Energy and intensity calibrations
 Standard sample data is used to calibrate the peak energy or normalisation factor.
 The code has a function to compare the data processed, so the you can easily identify the calibration factors.
-The package also provides the standard element binding energy and sensitivity data to calibrate the energy.
+The code also generates the template for standard element binding energy and sensitivity data to calibrate the energy.

+##Normalization
+Spectral intensity is normalized with the other reference spectrum.
+"Norm" in A1 cell of Graph sheet and run the code to choose the Excel file to be used for reference.

 ##Curve fitting
 The peaks identified in the energy calibration are processed in the curve fitting with their sensitivity factors at a photon energy you used.
 Peak area is calibrated with analytical and numerical ways.
 The number of peaks can be chosen with parameters such as energy, width, amplitude etc. All the parameters can be constrained or limited in a specific range.
 Amplitude ratio and peak energy difference are also set up in the cell with specified syntax.

 ###Type of background subtraction and peak fitting function
 - Gaussian, Lorentzian, and its blended function with tail parameters for asymmetry
-- Doniac-Sunjic and Ulrik Gelius profiles for asymmetric peak
-- Pseudo-Voigt based on either sum or product form between Gauss and Lorentz
 - Shirley and Tougaard backgrounds with and without spline numerical convolution
 - Arctangent and Victoreen backgrounds for XAS pre-edge subtraction
-- Double exponential background
 - Peak area with various sensitivity factors including photoionization cross section, source angle correction, MFP, analyzer transmission function etc.
 - Fermi edge fitting with the Gaussian-convoluted Fermi-Dirac function
 - Trapezoidal integration for peak area
-- Interpolation of data
-- Normalization of spectrum by a reference spectrum
 - Multiple file analysis based on the initial parameters used in a file

 ##Multiple data file analysis